Image resizing and cropping

 Example 2: Ensure an image fits a minimum bounding box using padding

-Minimum pad the sample
+Minimum pad the camera

 image to a square of 200 pixels, defined by aspect ratio and width.
 This results in the original larger image being delivered: